FlexyTools/Flexy.AssetRefs/Documentation.md

 Another way is (for case you have Game Design Data as set of ScriptableObject's):

 ```
-Place all references to assets/scenes into DgData as AssetRefs.SceneRefs
+Place all references to assets/scenes into GdData as AssetRefs/SceneRefs
-Implement on RootGdData ScriptableObject interafce IAssetRefsSource
+Implement IAssetRefsSource on RootGdData ScriptableObject
-Add ref to RootGdData ScriptableObject using AddRefsDirect
+Add ref to RootGdData using AddRefsDirect
 Load OnDemand assets/scenes from GdData ojects refs

 And you are ready to go
 ```

-For bigger project second way is preferable because your GameDesigners will create new stuff and will set up new refs to sprites, prefabs, scenes etc. and everything will work without any additional setup because pipeline will collect all refs from GdData on build.
+For bigger project second way is preferable because your GameDesigners will create new stuff, will set up new refs to sprites, prefabs, scenes, etc. and everything will work without any additional setup because pipeline will collect all refs from GdData on prebuild

-To collect AssetRefs and SceneRefs from fields on GdData objects you have ready to use method **RefsCollector.CollectRefsDeep** that you can use in your implementation of IAssetRefsSource
+To collect AssetRefs and SceneRefs from fields on GdData objects we provide ready to use method **RefsCollector.CollectRefsDeep** that you can use in your implementation of IAssetRefsSource

 From Experience - Big Production Projects often have pipeline structure like this: